wethemakers-dev/todo-webapp-ip2-callbacks/README.md

 Team: `callbacks()`
 Deadline: 01/03/2020

 Your assignment is to create a web application, which allows users to sign-in/sign-up.
-This will grant them the ability to create simple todo list, they can create, edit, delete and complete tasks.
+This will grant them the ability to create simple todo list.

 ### Bonus Features:
 - View Completed Tasks